\\\ Summer Beach Dog Walks

 There are pet companies now producing dog canopy’s especially for your dog to lie under on the beach, or if out walking in exposed areas for the day.
 If you cannot purchase one of these, then a large shade umbrella on the beach is an alternative where they can share space with you.
 It is ideal to let them lie on a rug or old towel so they keep off the hot sand underneath them.

-Finding sand dune areas that often are situated at the back shores of our beaches can be fun where they are not flat and often ‘dip up and down’ providing some areas when you can sit in shade with your dog.
+Finding sand dune areas that often are situated at the back shores of our beaches can be fun where they are not flat, undulating, providing some areas when you can sit in shade with your dog.

 Before you go on holiday, it’s a great idea to give your dog a good, long extra brush to get all the excess hair out and to take brushes with you.
 Long-haired breeds suffer far more in hot weather than short-haired and after swimming and frolicking about in salty seawater will need a good bath afterward.
 Once your pet is dry give them a good brush to help keep their hair thinned down during hot weather.